FireRescue1 & Fire Chief Editorial Advisory Board

 Joanne Rund began her career in 1987 in Howard County, Maryland, and now serves as fire chief of the Baltimore County Fire Department.
 Before joining the career fire service, Rund served as a volunteer emergency services provider (EMS) in Carroll County, Maryland.
 At the national level, Rund serves on the board of directors for the National Fallen Firefighters Foundation (NFFF).
 In 2006, she was elected to serve as a director-at-large with the IAFC Safety, Health and Survival Section for which she continues to serve.
 In 2018, Rund was accepted into the prestigious IAFC Fire Service Executive Development Institute Program.

 Executive Director, National Fallen Firefighter’s Foundation

-Fire Chief Ronald Jon Siarnicki, also one of our columnists, began his fire service career with the Prince George's County Fire/EMS Department in 1978 and with 24 years of fire, rescue and emergency medical services operational experience, he has progressed through the ranks to chief.
-In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation.
+Fire Chief Ronald Jon Siarnicki began his fire service career with the Prince George's County Fire/EMS Department in 1978, and with 24 years of fire, rescue and EMS operational experience, he has progressed through the ranks to chief.
+In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation (NFFF).